delolmo/request-distiller/README.md

 Distiller objects leverage the use of validators, filters and callbacks.

 Validators are objects that return true or false when calling `isValid($value)`.
 Validators MUST implement `Zend\Validator\ValidatorInterface`.
-Zend's ValidatorInterface has, by far, one of the [simplest implementations](https://github.com/zendframework/zend-validator/blob/master/src/ValidatorInterface.php) for validating mixed values.
+Zend's ValidatorInterface has one of the [simplest implementations](https://github.com/zendframework/zend-validator/blob/master/src/ValidatorInterface.php) for validating mixed values.

 Filters are objects that transform a variable when `filter($value)` is called.
 Filters MUST implement `Zend\Filter\FilterInterface`.
 In a similar way to Validators, Zend's FilterInterface has a very [simple definition](https://github.com/zendframework/zend-filter/blob/master/src/FilterInterface.php).
 Filters will only be used if the request is valid, when calling `$distiller->getData()`.
 If the request is not valid, an empty array will be returned.